Inferno (video game)

 Inferno (or Inferno : The Odyssey Continues) is a space combat simulator video game developed by Digital Image Design and published by Ocean Software in 1994 for the PC.
 It is a sequel to the 1992 game Epic.

 Plot

 Continuing the story of the Rexxon-Terran conflict from the game Epic, Inferno charts the adventures of a Terran pilot as he seeks revenge on the Rexxons, who had genetically altered him to become one of their own.

-Gameplay

 Development

 Inferno used the game engine from TFX, the game Digital Image Design released the previous year.
 Inferno was showcased at the 1993 Summer Consumer Electronics Show in Las Vegas, Nevada alongside TFX.
 A version for the Commodore Amiga was trailed in early 1994, alongside TFX, however this version was not released.
 Similarly, a port for the Atari Jaguar was also reported to be under development but never came to fruition.

 In 1994, Inferno was shown at the European Computer Trade Show in the Business Design Centre in London, England.